ArctosDB/documentation-wiki/_how_to/How-to-Create-Citations.markdown

 ---
 # How To Create Citations

 Attach a specimen record to a publication via citation. **NOTE:** Before a specimen is cited, the Publication profile **must** already exist in Arctos.
-See **How to Create a Publication** for tutorial.
+See [How to Create a Publication](https://handbook.arctosdb.org/how_to/How-to-Create-a-Publication.html) for a tutorial.

 ![](https://raw.githubusercontent.com/ArctosDB/documentation-wiki/master/tutorial_images/manage_citations.jpg)